-There are now tens of millions of broadband connections across the UK, and demand is showing no sign of slowing down.
+There are now tens of millions of broadband connections across the UK, and demand shows no sign of slowing down.

-That puts ISPs under a lot of pressure as they have to maintain an acceptable level of service for millions of home and business users spread all over the country.
-And if things go wrong social media offers an instant and very public channel for complaining, which can quickly have an impact on their reputation.
+That puts internet service providers (ISPs) under a lot of pressure as they have to maintain an acceptable level of service for millions of home and business users all over the country.

-One way ISPs can manage demand and keep things flowing smoothly for everyone is traffic management, also known as broadband throttling.
-But this can lead to unexpected issues for broadband subscribers who aren’t aware of such policies and how they can impact their experience.
+One way broadband providers can manage demand and keep things flowing smoothly for everyone is traffic management.
+This is also referred to as 'broadband throttling'.
+But this can lead to unexpected issues for broadband subscribers who aren’t aware of such policies, and how it can affect their internet connections.

 What's broadband throttling, and how does it work?

-Providers can deliberately slow down internet access, either for all communications or specific types of traffic.
-There are various terms for this, including throttling and traffic shaping, but all fall under the umbrella of traffic management to describe how and why an ISP controls the enormous amount of data passing through its network
+Providers can deliberately slow down internet access.
+There are various terms for this, including 'throttling' and 'traffic shaping', but all fall under the umbrella of traffic management.